fractal6/doc/docs/_shorts/help.en.md

 Note1: The role will be created inside the current focused circle.
 Note2: For each role created, there is a governance tension that is co-created automatically and that allows to consult and edit the history of modifications of the role.
-Note3: If you click **Submit tension** instead of **Create Role**, only a governance tension will be created but the role won't be added to your organisation.
+Note3: If you click **Submit tension** instead of **Create Role**, only a governance tension will be created but the role won't be added to your organization.
 You can still edit and add it later.

 ## Edit role